 When we were stuck unexpectedly unemployed in Canada for the foreseeable future, waiting on our Chinese visas to come through, we decided to take an unexpected road trip to Québec City.
-(You can read all about how we came to that decision by clicking here.)
+(We made two mindset shifts to come to that decision.)

 This is how we spent the first two days of our five day road trip from Hamilton to Québec City and back.

 Because Hamilton is west of Toronto, the morning rush hour is super heavy with people from outside of the city heading in for work.
 To avoid this congestion, we woke up bright and early (like 5:00am early) to beat the traffic.
 After loading up the car with a cooler full of snacks (carrots, hummus, nuts, chips, fruit, and of course, chocolate), we turned on Stan Rogers’ From Fresh Water album–the quintessential Canadian road trip soundtrack–and headed off in search of the Big Apple.

 The Big Apple is exactly that.
 A big (38-foot high) decorative apple in Colborne beaconing 401-travellers to come taste its delicious apple-flavoured goods, complete with a mini-putt course and petting zoo.